|Popular in||December||High demand for flights, 7% potential price rise|

 Of course, one can’t visit Monterrey without digging into some true, authentic Mexican cuisine, and countless restaurants in the city serve freshly grilled meats and spicy sides.
 Don’t miss the slow-cooked goat, a Monterrey specialty.

 Public transportation options in Monterrey include a metro system and a public bus system, both of which make it relatively easy to get around the city without a car.
 For times when a car is necessary, though, taxis can be arranged by phone and are generally an affordable option.
-Hire cars are also available, and visitors generally find Monterrey navigable by car.
+Rental cars are also available, and visitors generally find Monterrey navigable by car.